 1. Complete your UM Essentials online training

-All new students are expected to complete UM Essentials online orientation.
+All new undergraduate students are expected to complete UM Essentials online orientation.
 This is a course that will give you the information you need to be successful as well as provide you the opportunity to ask questions of upper-level students and get to know your fellow first-year students.
 Some of the topics covered include:

 - Moving to Winnipeg